This is a post from Brienne Vanderweert of My Place in This World

 Number two.
 Have a place for everything.
 Lots of people equals lots of stuff, even if it’s things you’ll need daily, you still have to find a place for it.
 I like baskets.
 I have a few empty ones in every room; some are partially filled, some are actual containers for loose items.
 When something is hanging out like extra blankets in the living room, slippers by the bedroom door, play shoes in the entry ways, put it into a basket.
 These baskets can be pushed to the side or literally shoved into another space if you want a room to look more put together.
 Corral loose keys, lunch boxes, mail, anything and designate a basket or container for it.
 You won’t easily loose things if they are contained, and who said the inside of a basket has to be perfectly sorted?
 Just throw it in until the next use.

 Finally, keep a maintainable mess.
 Listen, everyone has a mess, each family just has a different kind.
 There are paper messes of home school accumulation.
 Others have sports equipment, music lessons, art classes.
 Some have work messes, crafting messes, infant messes of bibs, bottles and wipes.
-We have husband hobbies of fishing, tools, gardening.
+We have husband hobbies of playing games that pay real cash, as well as fishing, tools, gardening.
 If we don’t maintain the stuff though it will spill over into our spaces of activity such as kitchen counters, bedrooms, entryways and vehicles.
 Know your problem spots and keep up with making the mess disappear.
 I like to do a quick nightly tidy of putting things left out back.
 If your child can walk your child can pick up and drop.
 Have them help you, it doesn’t have to be perfect but it must get done.
 Even if it’s a once a week thing, it has to happen at some point.

 I hope this helps to give you an idea of how to keep the mess at bay.
 This method is working for our family at the moment but I am always on the look out for new ideas and quick solutions for keeping up with the mess.
 Because mess, like a family, is always changing and growing over time whether we are ready or not.